-- the following specific maternity care services: - days in hospital that are not medically necessary (beyond the 48-hour/96-hour stays the Fund is required by law to cover) - private room (If you use a private room, you pay the difference between the cost for the private room and a semi-private room.
-The additional cost does not count toward your deductible or co-insurance.) - out-of-network birthing center facilities - -private-duty nursing - the following specific in-patient hospital care expenses: - private-duty nursing - private room (If you use a private room, you pay the difference between the cost for the private room and a semi-private room.
-The additional cost does not count toward your deductible or co-insurance.) - diagnostic in-patient stays, unless connected with specific symptoms that if not treated on an in-patient basis could result in serious bodily harm or risk to life - any part of a hospital stay that is primarily custodial - elective cosmetic surgery18 or any related hospital expenses or treatment of any related complications - hospital services received in clinic settings that do not meet Empire's definition of a hospital or other covered facility - bariatric surgery at a facility that is not a Blue Distinction hospital within the Empire network - the following specific out-patient hospital care expenses: - certain same-day surgeries not pre-certified as medically necessary by the Health Services Program - routine medical care including, but not limited to, inoculation, vaccination, drug administration or injection, excluding chemotherapy - collection or storage of your own blood, blood products or semen.
+- the following specific maternity care services: - days in hospital that are not medically necessary (beyond the 48-hour/96-hour stays the Fund is required by law to cover) - -private room (If you use a private room, you pay the difference between the cost for the private room and a semi-private room.
+The additional cost does not count toward your deductible or co-insurance.) - out-of-network birthing center facilities - private-duty nursing - services of a doula - the following specific inpatient hospital care expenses: - private duty nursing - private room (If you use a private room, you pay the difference between the cost for the private room and a semi-private room.
+The additional cost does not count toward your deductible or co-insurance.) - diagnostic inpatient stays, unless connected with specific symptoms that if not treated on an inpatient basis could result in serious bodily harm or risk to life - any part of a hospital stay that is primarily custodial - elective cosmetic surgery18 or any related hospital expenses or treatment of any related complications - hospital services received in clinic settings that do not meet Empire's definition of a hospital or other covered facility - bariatric surgery at a facility that is not a Blue Distinction Hospital within the Empire network - the following specific outpatient hospital care expenses: - routine medical care including, but not limited to, inoculation, vaccination, drug administration or injection, excluding chemotherapy - collection or storage of your own blood, blood products or semen all excluded out-of-network services

-See footnote 18 on page 131.
+See footnote 18 on page 136.